SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Import/export anything uses * in most languages in JS, you can only import/export within modules.

+### module systems

+#### JS

+##### CommonJS

+CommonJS is {{c1::a module ecosystem}} mainly used by node

+let/var/const <name> = require(<path>)

+##### ES Modules

+To contrast with module systems such as CommonJS, the official implementation of modules in JS are known as ES Modules.
+In JS, ES Module import/export statements can only be used within a module

 ###  Importing

+Import statements tell whatever's executing the program to act as if the specified entities were part of the file, potentially renaming them.
 In most languages, you can only import things that were first exported.
 In most languages, import statements must be in the beginning of the file.
 In most languages, you may only export top-level items.